See the latest bonus categories from the Chase Freedom card and get tips on how to maximize your cash back.

 (Activate starting Sept.
 15, 2020)

-Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered through the rest of 2020.
+Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered in 2021.
 Here’s a quick look at some of the categories Chase has offered in the last year.

 Chase 5% cash back calendar 2019